baotonglu/Thread-Pool/README.md

 This is a simple thread pool implementation that has has some enhanced features such as  "wait_for_task ".

 ## Feature
 You can specifiy the number of threads of the pool and submit your task to the pool.
-Specifically, You may refer to this [page](https://www.cs.virginia.edu/~cr4bd/4414/S2019/pool.html) to have a full understanding.
+Specifically, You may refer to this [page](https://www.cs.virginia.edu/~cr4bd/4414/S2019/pool.html) to get a full understanding.

 ## Example of Usage
 The repo has a static library named **libpool.a**, you can directly add this lib to your own code.
-An example is listed below:
+An example of usage is listed below:

 1. To use the ThreadPool class you create, a user would create a subclass of Task that implements the Run() method that performs an operation they want to add to the queue of operations to do:
 ``` c